Genesis G80: Transmission

 All models have an eight-speed automatic transmission with shiftronic.
 The G80 is available with rear-wheel drive or all-wheel drive (HTRAC).

 Safety

 Second generation (RG3; 2020)

+The vehicle is built upon the M3 platform, designated towards mid-size luxury vehicles that use a rear- or all-wheel drive basis.

+Development and launch

-The second-generation Genesis G80, codenamed RG3, was officially revealed via an online livestream on March 30, 2020, and went on sale in the US during the summer of that year.
+The RG3 G80 was officially revealed via an online livestream on March 30, 2020, and went on sale in the US during the summer of that year.
 It is also considered the third-generation model of the original Hyundai Genesis as the first-generation G80 model was initially launched as the second-generation Hyundai Genesis model (DH) and later rebranded as the G80 in 2016 after Genesis Motor became a separate luxury division of Hyundai.
 There are three engine options – a 2.5-liter gasoline turbo engine, a 3.5-liter gasoline turbo engine, or a 2.2-liter diesel engine.

+The brand claims 19 percent of the new platform uses aluminum, saving 243 lb compared to the previous model which used steel.
+Compared to the outgoing G80, the new model has increased tensile strength by 6 percent due to the usage of high-strength steel in both the A and B pillars, floor crossmembers and rocker panels.
+The rear subframe is more rigid and has larger bushings for decreased NVH (noise, vibration, and harshness).
+The torsional rigidity is improved by 3 percent, which deducts 55 lb of its weight.

+The vehicle is 5 mm longer, 35 mm wider, 15 mm lower, and retains its 3010 mm wheelbase.

+Design

+The design language of the Genesis includes quad-headlamps, and a large crest grille.
+The side profile features a parabolic line, and a fastback-type side view.
+The rear uses taillamp styling similar to the headlamps.
+The vehicle features Nappa leather seats.
+The vehicle also continues using Open Pore wood trim and has slim air conditioning vents.
+The horizontal layout of the dashboard was inspired by what the brand calls “Beauty of White Space”, which is Genesis’ interior styling design that is made to give the vehicle a "South Korean feel".
+There is also a glass covered SBW (shift-by-wire) transmission.